Finis E. Cowan

-Finis E. Cowan (born October 16, 1929) is a former United States district judge of the United States District Court for the Southern District of Texas and is an attorney in private practice.
+Finis Ewing Cowan Jr. (October 16, 1929 – November 15, 2023) was a United States district judge of the United States District Court for the Southern District of Texas and was an attorney in private practice.

 Education and career

 Born on October 16, 1929, in Dallas, Texas, Cowan received a Bachelor of Arts degree from Rice University in 1951 and a Bachelor of Laws from the University of Texas School of Law in 1956, graduating Order of the Coif.
 He was a United States Marine Corps Lieutenant during the Korean War, from 1951 to 1953.
 He was in private practice in Houston, Texas from 1956 to 1977.

 Federal judicial service

 On May 19, 1977, Cowan was nominated by President Jimmy Carter to a seat on the Galveston Division of the United States District Court for the Southern District of Texas vacated by Judge James Latane Noel Jr. Cowan was confirmed by the United States Senate on June 13, 1977, and received his commission on June 14, 1977.
 Cowan served in that capacity for just over two years, resigning on June 30, 1979, and returning to private practice in Houston.